CPSC-1520/sep-2021-a04-workbook-dgilleland/docs/mynotes/grammar.md

 ## Functions

-The tree key things for **declaring** a function is that it requires the `function` keyword, a *parameter list*, and a *body* for the function.
+The three key things for **declaring** a function is that it requires the `function` keyword, a *parameter list*, and a *body* for the function.
 A **function declaration** is the set of instructions that are to be executed when the function is called.

 ```js
 function (zero, or, more, variables, asParameters) {